xiix0/scam/README.md

-Q:	What lies on the bottom of the ocean and twitches?
+Q:	What do you call the money you pay to the government when
+	you ride into the country on the back of an elephant?
-A:	A nervous wreck.
+A:	A howdah duty.